Normal approximation of subgraph counts in the random-connection model: Introduction

 if $G$ is a not a tree, such as e.g. a cycle graph.
 As a consequence of the {Statulevi\v{c}ius condition} \eqref{Statuleviciuscond2}, when $G$ is a tree we find the Kolmogorov distance bound

 provided that $1 \leq \alpha < r/(r-1)$, see Corollary~\ref{c01-2}.

 Convergence rates in the Kolmogorov distances may be improved into classical Berry-Esseen rates when the connection function $H(x,y)$ is $\{0,1\}$-valued, e.g. in disk models as in \cite{privaultkhops}, by representing subgraph counts as multiple Poisson stochastic integrals and using the fourth moment theorem for $U$-statistics and sums of multiple stochastic integrals Corollary~4.10 in \cite{eichelsbacher}, see also Theorem~3 in \cite{lachieze-rey} or Theorem~6.3 in \cite{PS4} for Hoeffding decompositions.
-On the other hand, the study of stabilizing functionals \cite{penrose05,lachiezerey4} yields normal approximation with rates for random functionals written represented as sums of stabilizing score functions on random geometric graphs.
-In the general case where $H(x,y)$ is $[0,1]$-valued, both methods no longer apply, which is why we rely on the {Statulevi\v{c}ius condition} which in turn may yield suboptimal convergence rates.
+On the other hand, the study of stabilizing functionals \cite{penrose05,lachiezerey4} yields normal approximation with rates for random functionals represented as sums of stabilizing score functions on random geometric graphs.
+In the general case where $H(x,y)$ is $[0,1]$-valued, both methods no longer apply, which is why we rely on the {cumulant method} and the {Statulevi\v{c}ius condition}, which in turn may yield suboptimal convergence rates. { Recently, moderate deviation principles have been obtained by the cumulant method for functionals of Poisson point processes in \cite{schulte-thaele}, with application to subgraph counting in random geometric graphs.} {However, \cite{schulte-thaele} does not cover the random-connection model with a general connection function $H(x,y) \in [0,1]$.}

 This paper is organized as follows.
 Sections~\ref{s2} and \ref{s3} introduce the preliminary framework and notations on connected partition diagrams and combinatorics of virtual cumulants that will be used for the expression of cumulants of multiparameter stochastic integrals in Section~\ref{s4} and for subgraph counts in Section~\ref{s5}.
 Those expressions are applied in Section~\ref{s6} to derive cumulant growth rates in the random-connection model, with application to Kolmogorov rates in subgraph counting via the {Statulevi\v{c}ius condition} in Section~\ref{s6-1}.
 In Section~\ref{rgg}, normal approximation for subgraph counts on the random geometric graph is discussed under different limiting regimes.